WilPolanco/SitioWeb/wp-content/plugins/ajax-search-lite/readme.txt

 **Features List:**

 * Search in posts and pages
-* Search in custom post types
+* Search in custom post types such as WooCommerce products, Events, Portfolio items and more
-* Search in title, description, excerpt and custom fields
+* Search in title, description, excerpt, categories and tags and custom fields
+* Automatic search replacement as well as widget and shortcode availalbe
 * Custom Filter boxes (checkbox filters) for categories and post types
 * WPML and Qtranslate compatible
-* 8 built in templates
+* 8 built in templates + options for color adjustments
 * Retina ready vectorized SVG and CSS3 icons
 * Category and post exclusions
 * Frontend search settings boxes